nkgami/ip_485_gw/README.md

 `# make uninstall`

-You also need dummy interface to use this program correctly.
+If you want to set ip address to RS-485 side, use dummy interface.

 `# modprobe dummy`

-set same address as config file: /etc/ip\_485\_gw.conf
+set same address range as config file: /etc/ip\_485\_gw.conf

+example for dummy interface:

+interface setting:dummy0 192.168.11.1 netmask 255.255.255.0

+configfile-NETADDR:192.168.11.0

+configfile-NETMASK:255.255.255.0

+configfile-INTERFACE0:dummy0

+When you use dummy0, you need to enable ipv4 forwarding.

 ## Usage
 for damenon: